Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

 We trade off between the two sets,~$M_n$ and~$G_n$, by selecting the most uncertain element across all performance and safety functions; that is, at each iteration~$n$ we select

 as the next parameter set to be evaluated on the real system.
 The implications of this selection criterion will become more apparent in the next section, but from a high-level view this criterion leads to a behavior that focuses almost exclusively on exploration initially, as the most uncertain points will typically lie on the boundary of the safe set for many commonly used kernels.
 This changes once the constraint evaluations return results closer to the safety constraints.
-At this point, the algorithm keeps switching between selecting parameters that are potential maximizers, and parameters that could expand the safe set and lead to a new area in the parameter space with even higher function values.
-A summary of the algorithm is found in~\cref{alg:safe_opt} and an example run of the algorithm is illustrated in~\cref{fig:set_example}.
+At this point, the algorithm keeps switching between selecting parameters that are potential maximizers, and parameters that could expand the safe set and lead to new areas in the parameter space with even higher function values.
+Pseudocode for the algorithm is found in~\cref{alg:safe_opt}.